Chest Binders 101

 No. It's inelastic, so breathing with it is even more likely to bruise or crack a rib.
 It's not designed for skin contact and will irritate the hell out of your skin.
 When something goes wrong and you're in severe pain, it will take far too long to peel off.

 Briefly.
 And if she bruised a rib in the pursuit of pop art, well, she has better healthcare than most of us.

 This one is more complicated, and we urge you to do your research if you're thinking of binding this way.
 Some people swear by it.
 Others report severe troubles.
-We at Shapeshifters suspect that the tight elastic in sports bra straps, edging, and underbust bands is not meant to actually compress your chest, and so the 'two tight sports bras, one worn backwards' method will probably have a similar effect as Ace bandaging, if milder and over a longer span of time.
-Meanwhile, the actual fabric of most sports bras tends to have a lot of give, so even if a single sports bra binds at first, it will probably wear out earlier than the nylon/spandex mesh we use.
+We at Shapeshifters suspect that the tight elastic in sports bra straps, hems, and underbust bands is not meant to actually compress your chest, and so the 'two tight sports bras, one worn backwards' method will probably have a similar effect to that of Ace bandaging, if milder and over a longer span of time.
+Meanwhile, the base fabric of most sports bras tends to have a lot of give, so even if a single sports bra binds at first, it will probably wear out earlier than the nylon/spandex mesh we use.